Gaius Charles

 Gaius Charles (born May 2, 1983) is an American actor known for his portrayal of Brian "Smash" Williams in the television drama, Friday Night Lights.
 He also played Dr. Shane Ross on the ABC medical drama series Grey's Anatomy and a recurring role on the NBC historical-drama series Aquarius, as Black Panther leader Bunchy Carter.
 He also played a role on NCISs ninth season as Jason King, an arson investigator for the Baltimore Police Department.

 Early life

 Charles was born on May 2, 1983, in Manhattan, New York.
 He was raised in New York City and Teaneck, New Jersey.

+During his childhood, Charles attended Benjamin Franklin Middle School in Teaneck, where he delivered the school announcements as a sixth-grade student.
+In seventh grade, he took his first acting class.

+He graduated from Teaneck High School in 2001.
+While in high school, he took theater classes and participated in youth programs at the Bergen Performing Arts Center in Englewood.

-Charles graduated from Teaneck High School in 2001.
-He attended Carnegie Mellon University's College of Fine Arts, earning a Bachelor of Fine Arts degree in drama.
-He also studied at the National Institute of Dramatic Art (NIDA) in Sydney, Australia.
-He earned a Master of Arts degree in Religious Studies from Drew University.
+After graduating from high school, Charles pursued his passion for acting at Carnegie Mellon University's College of Fine Arts, earning a Bachelor of Fine Arts degree in drama.
+During his senior year, he spent one semester studying at the National Institute of Dramatic Art (NIDA) in Sydney, Australia.

+Charles grew up as a Christian and regularly attended both Tenafly United Methodist Church and Community Baptist Church in Englewood.